LinuxLab-ESGI/Random-Number-Generation-on-Linux-Systems/README.md

 The special file **/dev/urandom** is used in quite different cases.
 In a reading process of this file, there isn't any entropy check, so the random values generated have a lower entropy quality.
 That's it could be better to used **/dev/urandom** for longs reading processes because the data stream is not bocked by the system.

-For example, the *shred* command (know to overwrite a file/disk to hide its contents, and optionally delete it) use the special file **/dev/urandom**.
+For example, the *shred* command (known to overwrite a file/disk to hide its contents, and optionally delete it) use the special file **/dev/urandom**.

 ## Other random data source devices